 If, during the assessment of the company response, it is realised that not all questions have been answered therefore making it a partial response, the clock will be stopped and rewound and you will be asked to submit responses to the outstanding questions.

-For joint-labelled products, there may be two mock-up periods.
-The first is for both countries to assess mock-ups and agree a way forward.
+Both joint-labelled and non joint-labelled products will therefore have only 2 mock-up periods.
 If revised mock-ups are needed, these will be requested at the end of the first mock-up period.
 Once received, the second mock-up period will start.

 ATCs will continue to be issued within 5 days from the end of the assessment period.

-Specific batch control applications will now be issued within 5 days rather than 3 days; however, as they are no longer being validated, the overall timescale is still shorter.
+Specific batch control applications will now be issued within 5 days rather than 3 days; however as they are no longer being validated, the overall timescale will be shorter.

 For new MA applications, excluding MAPIs and copycats, you will continue to be notified of our intent to refuse an application and offered a right of appeal before any action is taken.